Mrian07/Proyeksi/docs/installation-and-operations/configuration/incoming-emails/README.md

 **Users with mail suffixes**

 If you're used to using mail accounts with suffix support such as Google Mail, where you can specify `account+suffix@googlemail.com`, you will receive mails to that account but respond with your regular account `account@googlemail.com` .
-To mitigate this, OpenProject by default will expand searching for mail addresses `account@domain` to accounts `account+suffix@domain`  through regex searching the mail column.
+To mitigate this, ProyeksiApp by default will expand searching for mail addresses `account@domain` to accounts `account+suffix@domain`  through regex searching the mail column.
 If you do not wish that behavior or want to customize the prefix, alter the setting `mail_suffix_separators` by running `bundle exec rails runner "Setting.mail_suffix_separators = ''"`